v1rs3/v1rs3/README.md

 ### Selected Projects
 - **Project Sync** – A 1:1 OGFN Experience Hosting ch2 s8
-- **NexusFN** - a 1:1 14.40 Experience with full map arena Quests and all core features.
+- **Nexus** - a 1:1 14.40 Experience with full map arena Quests AI's and all core features.

 ---